Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 a.
 Go to [Visual Studio Code](https://code.visualstudio.com/).
 This page should automatically detect what your system is and offer you the matching VS Code version.
 Select **Download for Windows**.

-If you don’t like all of the extra tracking that Microsoft inserts into VS Code Studio, you can download [VS Codium](https://vscodium.com/).
+If you don’t like all of the extra tracking that Microsoft inserts into VS Code, you can download [VS Codium](https://vscodium.com/).

 ![Capture of Visual Studio Code home page.
 Download for Windows blue button highlighted in purple.](img/beginnersguide/image14.png)